 How can I apply?

-The scheme is open for applications from 6th April and will close on 31st December 2021, subject to review.
+The scheme is open for applications and will close on 31st December 2021, subject to review.

 You need to apply directly with an accredited lender.
 The list of accredited lenders is now available on the British Business Bank website.
 This list will be updated as new lenders become accredited, so we'd recommend bookmarking the page.
 A lender won't necessarily provide all the types of finance facility included in the scheme, so be sure to check before you apply.

-You may need to provide certain documents when you apply for a RLS facility.
+You may need to provide certain documents when you apply for an RLS facility.
 The requirements will vary between lenders, but are likely to include: